-Once upon a time...a long, long time ago, George Vanderbilt was considered the most eligible bachelor in the United States.
-He came from a wealthy background - ever hear of Grand Central Terminal in New York?
+Once upon a time…a long, long time ago, George Vanderbilt, the grandson of the railroad and shipping magnate Cornelius Vanderbilt, was considered the most eligible bachelor in the United States.
+Have you heard of the Grand Central Terminal in New York?
 His family built it.
 They also owned steamboats and railroads, as well as other businesses and they amassed a large family fortune.

 In 1888, George visited Asheville, North Carolina with his mother and imagined building his own English estate among the Blue Ridge Mountains.
 That became a reality in 1895 when he opened his home, Biltmore House, to friends and family on Christmas Eve.